The Changing Employment Landscape

 When a customer can seamlessly blend shift work with on-demand work and workers with contractors both internal and external, they have the best chance of making the last-mile a success.

-When a company has built a strong brand, significant market presence and customer loyalty we think it’s crazy to give that away to large marketplace businesses.
+When a company has built a strong brand, significant market presence and customer loyalty we think it’s crazy to give that away to large commission based platform businesses.

 - They are using that data to build businesses and products to take your customers.